GzimAsani/Tic-Tac-Toe-Game/README.md

 2. Navigate to the downloaded file and click bin folder than main.rb

 3. Type in bin/main.rb in the terminal.

+4. After the 3 step the game will start first by asking the two players names.

 ## Contents